ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 ### Fixing position mapping

-If you play now more with the widget (e.g. try to select it by dragging the mouse from its right to left edge) you will see the following error logged on the console:
+If you play now more with the widget (e.g. try to select it by dragging the mouse from its right to the left edge) you will see the following error logged on the console:

 ```
 Uncaught CKEditorError: model-nodelist-offset-out-of-bounds: Given offset cannot be found in the node list.